The Scope of Social Media Marketing in 2025

 User-generated content strategies involve motivating customers to produce and distribute brand-related content.
 It builds authenticity, trust, and engagement through customer-driven content.
 This can include:

-• Customer Reviews: Sharing testimonials or reviews on social media.
+• Customer Reviews: Posting testimonials or reviews on a social network.

-• Photo Contests: Asking users to post photos using your product with a branded hashtag.
+• Photo Contests: Requiring users to share photos of themselves using your product with a branded hashtag.

-The integration of shopping features within social platforms enables in-app purchasing capabilities.
+The integration of shopping features into social platforms enables in-app purchasing.
 Examples include:

 • Shoppable Posts: Instagram and Facebook posts with product tags.